reifjulian/illinois-wellness-data/README.md

 Reif, J., Chan, D., Jones, D., Payne, L., and Molitor, D. "Effects of a Workplace Wellness Program on Employee Health, Health Beliefs, and Medical Use: A Randomized Clinical Trial." *JAMA Internal Medicine*, May 2020, 180(7): 952-960.

 ## Update history

+* **February 1, 2022**
+  - Added replication coded for Reif et al. (2020)
+  - Added new dataset with biometrics variables
+  - Added utilization and diagnosis variables to claims dataset

 * **October 1, 2020**
   - Initial release